MichaelShaw/tavern/README.md

 - Move towards highest opponent

 ## Heuristic
+- Some notion of how many moveable squares are you closer to.
+So if they're in file 3, and you're in file 4, they get recognition for being closer to file 1.
 - Alternate "Play it out" heuristic for when we've discovered that we can definitely lose.
 - Remove trapped checking ....
 NeighbourHeuristic already scores trapped positions horifically.